Notes on the Geography of Singapore: Colonial Singapore

 Enough of the English.
 Indians came to Singapore almost as early as Raffles.
 Here, the edge of their first temple (Sri Mariamman), established in 1827.
-It's in Chinatown, ironically; later Indian immigration would be centered in Raffles' European Town.
+Ironically, it's in Chinatown; later Indian immigration would be centered in Raffles' European Town.

 This is the entrance to the Sri Srinivasa Perumal temple, on Serangoon Road.
 Little India began to grow in the 1880s.
 There's a nearby river also called Serangoon, but the ultimate origin of that name is unclear.

 The fourth of the dominant ethnic groups: the dome of the Masjid Sultan hides behind the palm fronds on Bussorah Street, named for a local businessman.

 "Meet you at the corner of Baghdad and Kandahar."
 The neighborhood once belonged to an Arab merchant.

 The excellent condition of most surviving colonial structures hints at the heritage boom that makes a building like this a prime investment.
 Want to see what becomes of such places?